it5-j05h/it5-j05h/README.md

 - 👋 Hi, I’m @it5-j05h
 - 👀 I’m interested in ... reflect-metadata
 - 🌱 I’m currently learning ...
+Node.js and all its quirks
 - 💞️ I’m looking to collaborate on ...
+Custom GUI Templates for a current CLI im working on
 - 📫 How to reach me ... joshua.rogers.2105@gmail.com

 <!---